Pennsylvania State Athletic Conference: History

+As of April 4, 2024, Mercyhurst announced that it will leave the PSAC to transition to NCAA Division I and join the Northeast Conference, beginning the 2024–25 academic year.
+The PSAC responded on June 26, 2025 by extending an invitation to Lackawanna College to join as a full member, becoming the third-ever institution (and first football-sponsoring institution) to transition from the National Junior College Athletic Association (NJCAA) directly into Division II.

 Role in Division I conference realignment

 The PSAC played a little-known but nonetheless significant role in the history of NCAA Division I conference realignment.
 In 1986, the conference was seeking a way out of a football scheduling conundrum.
 The PSAC had 14 members at the time, and had been split into divisions for decades.
 One of the methods it historically used to determine a football champion involved a championship game between the winners of its two divisions.
 However, due to NCAA limits on regular-season games, every PSAC team had to leave a schedule spot open, with only the two division winners getting to play all of their allowed regular-season games.
 Then-conference commissioner Tod Eberle asked Dick Yoder, then athletic director at West Chester and member of the Division II council, to draft NCAA legislation that would allow the PSAC to play a conference title game that would be exempt from regular-season limits.
 The initial draft required that a qualifying league have 14 members and play a round-robin schedule within each division; only the PSAC then qualified.

 Before Yoder formally introduced the proposal, he was approached by the Central Intercollegiate Athletic Association, which was interested in co-sponsoring the legislation because it was also split into football divisions and wanted the option of a championship game.
 Since the CIAA then had 12 members, Yoder changed the legislation to require 12 members instead of 14.
 Although at the time all NCAA legislation had to be approved by the entire membership, regardless of divisional alignment, the proposal passed with little notice.
 It was generally seen as a non-issue by Division I-A (now FBS) schools since no conference in that group then had more than 10 members.
 While the PSAC planned to stage its first exempt title game in 1988, it decided against doing so at that time because the D-II playoffs expanded from 8 to 16 teams that season, and it feared that the result of a title game could cost the league a playoff berth.
 The new NCAA rule would not see its first use until the Southeastern Conference took advantage of it by expanding to 12 members in 1991 and launching a title game the following year.
-In 2014, then-Sports Illustrated writer Andy Staples said that the rule "helped dictate the terms of conference realignment for more than 20 years."